-Bespoke FTAs, such as the Canadian FTA with the EU, offer alternative forms of post-Brexit arrangement with the EU, but there may be limitations on what would be covered here.
-For example, in the Canadian-EU FTA, although market access for Canadian exports to the EU will increase, there are certain exclusions particularly in the agricultural and food sectors and services.
-Finally, there is the option to become a member of the European Free Trade Area (EFTA) which would involve free trade in goods with the EU, excluding services, but avoids commitments regarding free movement of labor and contributions to the EU budget.
-The UK would be subject to product standards set by the EU and, by not being a member of the customs union, it would incur border checks to ensure compliance with EU requirements.
+Bespoke FTAs, such as the Canadian FTA with the EU, offer alternative forms of post-Brexit arrangements with the EU, but there may be limitations on what would be covered here.
+130 For example, in the Canadian-EU FTA, although market access for Canadian exports to the EU will increase, there are certain exclusions particularly in the agricultural and food sectors and services.
+131 Finally, there is the option to become a member of the European Free Trade Area (EFTA) which would involve free trade in goods with the EU, excluding services, but avoids commitments regarding free movement of labor https://voxeu.org/article/perverse-effect-preferential-rules-origins.